johnwcowan/r7rs-work/KeywordSyntax.md

 *  Chicken, Guile support `#:foo` always, and also allows either `foo:` or `:foo` depending on the setting of a parameter or a startup option.

-*  MIT, Scheme48/scsh, SISC, Chez, SCM, CjeIkarus, Larceny, Mosh, Scheme 9, SSCM, SXM, VSCM, Chibi don't support any of them, but of course `'foo:` and `':foo` are valid quoted symbols.
+*  MIT, Scheme48/scsh, SISC, Chez, SCM, Ikarus, Larceny, Mosh, Scheme 9, SCM, SXM, VSCM, Chibi don't support any of them, but of course `'foo:` and `':foo` are valid quoted symbols.

 *  Racket, Kawa are a special case: they support `#:foo` in function calls, but keywords are not expressions (though `'#:foo` is an expression).